Health Insurance Requirement & U.S. Health Care

 F-1 International Students

-The Board of Trustees of the California State University (CSU) requires F-1 international students to have health insurance as a condition of class registration at SF State.
+The Board of Trustees of the California State University (CSU) requires F-1 international students to have health insurance as a condition of class registration at SFSU.

 J-1 Exchange Students